SpongePowered/SpongeDocs/source/about/faq.rst

 I'm a Server Owner!
 How Will Switching to Sponge Affect My Server?
 ------------------------------------------------------------------

-For an existing Forge server, you will need to download Sponge and place it into the mods folder.
+For an existing Forge server, you will need to download SpongeForge and place it into the mods folder.
 The server can then be started like any other Forge server.

 Non-Forge servers may elect to use SpongeVanilla instead, an implementation that does not rely on Forge.
 There are